 MPOWERD, a benefit corp (meaning they are socially and environmentally responsible and transparent) has an excellent lineup of lighting that makes for excellent camping gifts.

-Their Luci Outdoor Pro is a solar-powered, inflatable light also comes with a USB charger.
+Their Luci Outdoor Pro is a solar-powered, inflatable light that also comes with a USB charger.

 I immediately fell in love with Luci.
 Not only with the company’s thoughtful stance on sustainability – they distribute these handy LEDs to folks who don’t have electricity across the world – but they are also super handy for any situation.